CirroBuild/FrostiDocs/docs/get-started/first-database.md

 [row generator](/docs/reference/function/row-generator/) pages.

 Our `sensors` table now contains 10,000 randomly generated sensor values of different makes and in various cities.
-It should look like the below:
+It should look like the table below:

 | ID  | make              | city     |
 | --- | ----------------- | -------- |